10 things to do this spring on Argyll's Secret Coast

 1. Discover Carry Point

 Walk around Carry Point at Carry Farm.
 It’s a short stroll but there’s plenty to see along the way, including magnificent views of Bute, Inchmarnock and Arran, a flock of Hebridean sheep and some fabulous wildlife.
-And at this time of year you’ll find the the front field full of adorable black lambs leaping around by the shore.
+At this time of year, you’ll find the front field full of adorable black lambs leaping around by the shore.
 You’ll also meet the two donkeys, Barney and Louis.
-When you’ve finished your stroll, pop into the Dairy Gallery at Carry Farm.
+When you’ve finished your stroll, pop into the Coffee Bar at the Hayshed Gallery to enjoy a cup of Argyll Coffee.

 2. Glenan Wood